 Economy and Infrastructure

-The economy of Gibraltar is dominated by four main sectors: financial services (30%), tourism (30%), shipping (25%), and telecommunications, e-Commerce, and online gambling (15%), The British military had traditionally dominated Gibraltar’s economy through its naval dockyard though the past twenty years its significance has greatly diminished.
+The economy of Gibraltar is dominated by four main sectors: financial services (30%), tourism (30%), shipping (25%), and telecommunications, e-commerce, and online gambling (15%), The British military had traditionally dominated Gibraltar’s economy through its naval dockyard through the past twenty years its significance has greatly diminished.

 Online gambling companies first arrived to the state nearly twenty years ago when there was o no corporate taxation.
 However, since then corporate taxes are levied at 10%, which has leveled off the surge of foreign gambling companies looking to incorporate.
 Tourism makes up a significant part of the economy, from cruise ships to visitors coming down form Spain, and sightseers coming to see ‘the Rock’.

 In 1967 the signing of the Companies Act opened up the country to a number or private banks and insurance companies.
 Gibraltar has the second most accounting firms per capita and the fifth most banks per capita in the world.
 In the last several years the state has been going through a major structural change from a public sector economy to one that been mostly privatized.